 Meaning and History

-The debut logo of the sports faculty dates back to 1872 and is radically different from the current one.
-The image of a boar appeared thanks to the athlete’s nickname and was copied from a real boar born in Russia weighing 400 pounds.
+The sports faculty’s debut logo dates back to 1872 and is radically different from the current one.
+The image of a boar appeared because of the athlete’s nickname and was based on a real boar born in Russia that weighed 400 pounds.
 Its name was Tusk.
 The current mascot is its direct descendant and is kept on the Stokes family farm in Dardanelle.
 The boar is depicted in the moment of attack.
 It is focused on the opponent and demonstrates readiness to “tear it to shreds” with its powerful tusks-cutters, hence the team’s name.

 But in the early versions, the pig was a parody, drawn in a humorous style.
-This image was borrowed from coach Hugo Bezdek, who said they played like a herd of razorback hogs after a match with the LSU team.
-Thus 1910, the team’s name and mascot were changed (it was initially performed as Arkansas Cardinals).
+This image was borrowed from coach Hugo Bezdek, who said they played like a herd of razorback hogs after a match against LSU.
+In 1910, the team’s name and mascot were changed (it had initially been called the Arkansas Cardinals).
 Only the burgundy color remained from the previous emblem.

 What is Arkansas Razorbacks?

-Arkansas Razorbacks (or Hogs) consists of 19 student teams from the University of Arkansas’s athletic department, located in Fayetteville.
-They represent the university in Division I NCAA, where they compete as part of the Southeastern Conference.
+The Arkansas Razorbacks (or Hogs) comprise 19 student teams from the University of Arkansas’s athletic department in Fayetteville.
+They represent the university in the NCAA Division I and compete in the Southeastern Conference.

 1931 – 1937